Families mourn, worry in wake of elementary school shooting

 On social media, pictures of smiling children were posted, their families begging for information.
 Classes had been winding down for the year and each school day had a theme.
 Tuesday's was Footloose and Fancy.
 Students were supposed to wear a nice outfit with fun or fancy shoes.

-Adolfo Cruz, a 69-year-old air conditioning repairman, remained outside the school Tuesday night, waiting for word about his 10-year-old great-granddaughter, Elijah Cruz Torres, whose whereabouts remained unknown to family.
+Adolfo Cruz, a 69-year-old air conditioning repairman, remained outside the school Tuesday night, waiting for word about his 10-year-old great-granddaughter, Eliajha Cruz Torres, whose whereabouts remained unknown to family.

 Cruz drove to the scene after receiving a tearful and terrifying call from his daughter shortly after the first reports that an 18-year-old gunman had opened fire at the school.
 While he waited outside the school Tuesday night, his family was at the hospital and civic center waiting for any potential word on her condition.